 The first section is the Valuation Summary.

 In the Estate column to the right hand side you will see the value of the deceased's investments/savings/pensions/property - if it is a jointly owned asset, such as the property in the screenshot below, only the value of the deceased's share will appear in the Estate column, whereas the full value of the asset at date of death is shown in the Total value column.
-Note that items which do not form part of the estate when calculating IHT ie pensions, or investments/life assurance policies held in trust are shown to have a zero value in the Estate value column.
+Note that items which do not form part of the estate when calculating IHT ie pensions (if death occurs pre 2027), or investments/life assurance policies held in trust are shown to have a zero value in the Estate value column.

-The second section on the Legacy screen is the Estate Distribution and Inheritance Tax: in this plan, the clients are married so the assets within Neil's estate - are treated as Non-Taxable Distributions: his Premium Bonds and his share of the jointly owned Home are being passed to his wife, Louise, and are not liable for IHT.
+The second section on the Legacy screen is the Estate Distribution and Inheritance Tax: in this plan, the clients are married and David is leaving his full estate to his wife, Maria, so the assets within David's estate - are treated as Non-Taxable Distribution and are not liable for IHT.

-If you were then to scroll down the screen to assess the position on second death, ie Louise's death, once again you would see the valuation summary.
+If you were then to scroll down the screen to assess the position on second death, ie Maria's death, once again you would see the valuation summary.

-At the bottom of this section you will see Distributions outside the estate, such as pensions.
+At the bottom of this section you will see Distributions outside the estate, if for example there was a trust in the plan.

 The net worth after tax figure includes the value of the estate, less any IHT payable, plus the value of distributions outside of the estate.